getsentry/sentry-replay/README.md

 # sentry-replay

-This integration is a WIP.
+Note: This integration is currently a work-in-progress.

 ## Pre-Requisites

-For the sentry-replay integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) installed.
+For the sentry-replay integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) (or an equivalent framework SDK e.g. [@sentry/react](https://www.npmjs.com/package/@sentry/react)) installed.

 ## Installation

-To install the stable version:

 with npm: